A Big Night Out with... London's Goths!

 The cool thing about the venue is that it was totally fitting for the occasion.
 Occasionally I'll walk past this sort of night going on in what are essentially backrooms of bad pubs or old drum and bass venues, but Slimelight actually made sense at Electrowerkz.
 It's dingy and industrial there, so it felt kind of impromptu and bohemian, but also sort of like Laser Quest.
 Which is what the goth aesthetic is, really; caught somewhere between an industrial past and a mid-80s vision of the future.

 This guy had obviously come as "Prince Charming"-era Adam Ant, which is a strong look for sure, but if you really want to scare people at a goth night, it wouldn't be the era of Adam Ant that I would choose to replicate.
-No, he should have gone as the bald and crazy Adam Ant of recent times, though maybe people would only have recognized him if he'd tried to hold up the bar with a cap gun.
+No, he should have gone as the bald and crazy Adam Ant of recent times, though maybe people would only have recognised him if he'd tried to hold up the bar with a cap gun.

 Back in our toilet-based ghetto, we met Simon here.
 And before you dicks start commenting that Si really needs to work on his pecs if he's going to insist on wearing mesh shirts, etc, you should know that Simon is a female-to-male transsexual.
 Though I have to say, if I was going to change gender like that, Simon would not be the name I'd go for.
 It's not a bad name, but faced with a clean slate of identity, I'd probably call myself "Rocky" or "Fabio" or something.

-This guy won the "Creep Of The Night" award, hands down.
+This guy won the "Creep Of The Night" award hands down.
 That isn't some pose we got him to pull, he was just sitting like that all night clutching his bag like a worried tourist on a night bus.
 He remained glued to his dusty red seat, watching from behind his Kabuki mask like a character from an experimental opera.
-I began to ask myself why he might be wearing the mask, but could think of no possible reason other than that he might be a professional footballer whose teammates won't accept his interests, or a community support officer, or just a charisma-free admin drone desperately trying to weird people out in a shit mask.
+I began to ask myself why he might be wearing the mask, but could think of no possible reason other than that he might be a professional footballer whose team-mates won't accept his interests, or a Community Support Officer, or just a charisma-free admin drone desperately trying to weird people out in a shit mask.

 Eventually, the music got louder and people got drunker and it became harder and harder to ask permission to take their picture.
 Which was a shame, because I really enjoyed Slimelight.

 In the capital's shifting and fickle club culture, it's a genuine rarity to see a club night that's been going for a year, let alone one like Slimelight, which has been going since 1987.
-You've got to have some respect for a scene that can live through The Black Parade and come out the other side.
-Of course, there are inherently laughable aspects to it, but in a world of pre-ticketed entry, Swedish House Mafia stabbings, and retina scans, it's refreshing to see something as purely fun as Slimelight going on.
+You've got to have some respect for a scene which can live through The Black Parade and come out the other side.
+Of course, there are inherently laughable aspects to it, but in a world of pre-ticketed entry, Swedish House Mafia stabbings and retina scans, it's refreshing to see something as purely fun as Slimelight going on.
 It's a scene, and one that remains genuinely alternative at that.

 Though as a scene it could do without the cybergoths.
 Jesus, those guys are the fucking worst.